Writer, Solo Performance Artist

 I know the world is bruised and bleeding, and though it is important not to ignore its pain, it is also critical to refuse to succumb to its malevolence.
 Like failure, chaos contains information that can lead to knowledge — even wisdom.
 Like art."

 César Cadabes is a Queer Filipino-American writer, actor and solo performance artist who has presented his work for the Resilience Archives’ Performing Visible Resilience; Coming to America in May 2017 and Anal Sex in May 2018.
 He introduced his solo work-in-progress #Resist, directed by Kat Evasco, at Bindlestiff Studio’s 2018 production of Queer as Fuck. #Resist was selected to be performed at the 2018 APAture Performing Arts Showcase, an annual multidisciplinary arts festival celebrating emerging Asian and Pacific Islander artists in San Francisco.
 César was a recipient of an Individual Artist Commission grant from the San Francisco Arts Commission in 2020 to expand #Resist into full-length solo performance.

-César is a 2021 artist-in-residence at the Queer Cultural Center.
+César was a 2021 artist-in-residence at the Queer Cultural Center.
 In addition to his solo performance work, he is the Artistic Director of GAPA Theatre, an intergenerational collective of Queer Asian and Pacific Islander writers, performers and storytellers.
 He has produced GAPA Theatre’s work at Bindlestiff Studio, Asian Art Museum and the Legion of Honor Museum.
 César also serves on the Advisory Board of the Castro LGBTQ Cultural District.